femfataal/FMP/journal.md

+## Entry 27/10/2023 ##

+I think this was a very productive week, Shahrom helped me nail some things down, I've finally finished the sketch and the figma draft.
+I want to keep exploring styles and see what I can realize.
+I am in despreate need of meetings wit Rilla or Minha though...
+Hope that will be next week.
+Other than that, I think I did good.

 ## Entry 26/10/2026 ##

 I'm now learning more about Figma and React.
 So far this  is going pretty okay.
 I'm getting better at both.